 - To scroll the menu options upwards or downwards. - To increase or decrease values during settings.

-NOTE: When opening one of the front doors, the instrument cluster display will turn on the clock and the miles or kilometers covered (if equipped) for a few seconds.
+NOTE: When opening one of the front doors, the instrument cluster display will turn on the clock, the external temperature and the miles or kilometers covered for a few seconds.